raferdev/dt_money/readme.md

 ## 🧐 About <a name = "about"></a>

-This project is the second part of Rocketseat ReactJs course with i am using to stay solid with the most actual and best practices on frontend projects.
-This is a countdown timer which you can use to control pomodoro methods or any task duration.
+This project is the third part of Rocketseat ReactJs course with i am using to stay solid with the most actual and best practices on frontend projects.
+This project simulate a wallet in a bank account with transactions options and monetary balance.

 ## 🏁 Getting Started <a name = "getting_started"></a>